nodeschool/augsburg/getting-started.md

 ### Other Alternatives

 There are a lot of IDEs and text editors we haven't talked about.
 [Sublime Text](<https://www.sublimetext.com/>), [WebStorm](<https://www.jetbrains.com/webstorm/>), [Visual Studio](<https://visualstudio.microsoft.com/>), ... and many more.
 Despite their greatness, most of them aren't available for free ☹️, but if you already have a copy and are used to them, feel free to use it!

+## 🚀 Getting the most out of NodeSchool

+Here are some basic tricks to improve your NodeSchool experience and help you to get a better developer.

+### Find a partner

+It is always better to work in pairs.
+Try to find a partner at the start of the NodeSchool event.
+Even if he or she is more experienced than you.
+You can help and learn from eachother and it is always more fun to do stuff together!

+### Collaborate

+Have no partner, but want to share or discuss your solution / experience with others?
+Don't hesitate!
+Just do it!
+There is always not only one correct solution and talking about that is a daily business as a developer.
+Collaborating with others will also help you thinking about other solutions.

+### Ask a Mentor, if you are really stuck

+If you feel really stuck and frustrated, don't hesitate to ask one of the mentors for help.
+They will gladly help you and maybe give you the deciding hint to solve your struggle!

+### Connect with other people

+Connecting with people is everything!
+Maybe most of your friends, don't do a lot of programming (maybe no programming at all).
+Here at NodeSchool you have the chance to connect to people with the same interests, find a mentor or just get to know new people.
+Share your phone numbers, emails, twitter username, instagram accounts or whatever you like.

+### Give Feedback

+We always want to improve NodeSchool and help you feel comfortable, so we really appreciate any feedback.
+Feel free to share your opinions with us anytime!

+###